 There is also an option to have an individually prepared breakfast.
 On the ground level in the lobby, there is the A Bar, where there is an extensive cocktail menu and the bartender is very knowledgeable about what you are just about to enjoy.
 The first floor is where the Amstel lounge is situated.
 If time allows, enjoy the afternoon tea here, another occasion to savor with those canal views.

 5. Presidente InterContinental Cozumel Resort & Spa

 The InterContinental Presidente Cozumel Resort & Spa hotel lies on a palm-fringed Caribbean island amid one of the world’s largest coral reef systems: the “Arrecifes de Cozumel” marine park.
-Guests can relax on the white sands, gaze out into the azure blue, swim in the beachside infinity pool or unwind in the serene spa.
+Guests can relax on the white sands, gaze out into the azure blue, swim in the beachside infinity pool, or unwind in the serene spa.

 If you are looking for a beautiful InterContinental Resort near America with a dreamy beach, the Presidente InterContinental Cozumel Resort & Spa is probably your best choice.

-Hotel facilities include a 24-hour business center and the acclaimed Scuba Du dive center offering reef diving and snorkelling trips with expert instructors.
+Hotel facilities include a 24-hour business center and the acclaimed Scuba Du dive center offering reef diving and snorkeling trips with expert instructors.
 The hotel spa combines Mayan and Oriental ancestral traditions with indigenous fruits and spices in an atmosphere of tranquility.
-The spa offers a variety of unique therapies and massages with revitalizing treatments that will benefit body and soul.
+The spa offers a variety of unique therapies and massages with revitalizing treatments that will benefit the body and soul.